SanjeevStephan/DigitalSpace/MySoftwares-A-Z.md

 * <a href="https://rufus.ie/">Rufus</a>

       Rufus is a utility that helps format and create bootable USB flash drives
+* <a href="http://fubabafumama.blogspot.com/">Richdad Cashflow Game</a>
+<a href="https://drive.google.com/u/0/uc?id=0B9gbpS9t0Z1GV2tPN2h1S3dHeW8&export=download">Download from Google drive</a>

+     Cashflow 101 is an educational tool in board game format designed by Robert Kiyosaki (author of Rich Dad, Poor Dad), which aims to teach the players concepts of investing by having their money work for them in a risk free setting (play money) while simultaneously increasing their financial literacy and stressing the imperative nature of accountability.

 ## S
 * <a href="https://github.com/Genymobile/scrcpy">Scrcpy</a>